pastorryanhayden/blog/source/_posts/2023-02-01-on-plural-elders.md

 ## The biblical basis for the plural eldership

 There are about 15 references to elders (in the plural) in the New Testament church context.
-If you exclude references to the "apostles and elders" in Jerusalem (because obviously that wasn't a normative situation) you are left with about ten or so references.
+If you exclude references to the "apostles and elders" in Jerusalem (because obviously that wasn't a normative situation) you are left with about seven references.
 Here they are:

 > [Act 14:23 KJV] 23 And when they had ordained them elders in every church, and had prayed with fasting, they commended them to the Lord, on whom they believed.